What is head trauma?

-Trauma is generally known as damage to the integrity of tissues in the body due to an external factor.
-Head trauma can also be considered as an injury of the head region as a result of an impact.
-The results of head trauma vary according to the severity of the head trauma.
-Head traumas, which can range from a mild headache to coma and death, should be carefully monitored and head trauma should be intervened as soon as possible.
+Trauma, in general terms, is known as damage to the integrity of tissues in the body due to an external factor.
+Head trauma can also be considered as an injury to the head as a result of a blow.
+The consequences of head trauma vary according to the severity of the head trauma.
+Head trauma, which can range from a mild headache to coma and death, should be carefully monitored and the head trauma should be intervened as soon as possible.

 Motor vehicle accidents Falls Physical assaults Sports injuries Explosions Concussion-related head injuries (more common in infants and children)

 Headache, Dizziness, Headache, Nausea, Tiredness, Dizziness, Blurred vision, Disturbance in smell or taste, Sensitivity to light and sound, Tinnitus, Unconsciousness, Vomiting, Balance problems, Abnormal eye movements, Memory loss, Psyche changes in mood, Fluid coming from the ears or nose, Speech disorder,